Cycling Data and Insights

 MK Smart Cycling Project

-The smart rear cycle light is designed specifically to be visible in daylight and it can react to the riders environment, for instance, flashing brighter and faster in riskier situations when you brake, such as at road junctions and roundabouts, which helps draw attention to you.
+This smart light is designed to be highly visible even in daylight and reacts to your environment by flashing brighter and faster in riskier situations, such as braking at junctions or roundabouts, helping to keep you safer on the roads and Redways.

 All of the journey data shared with Milton Keynes City Council is anonymised and aggregated.
-By participating, you will contribute to making our roads and Redways safer, supporting the development of improved cycling infrastructure, and helping create a vibrant cycling community in Milton Keynes.

-How to register
+How to Get Involved?

 Why do we need data?